-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) CT/MRI/PET Nuclear Radiology Heart, Vascular and Cardiovascular Diagnostic Echocardiography Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+Services that are covered for you services Outpatient diagnostic tests and therapeutic services and supplies (continued) CT/MRI/PET Nuclear Radiology Heart, Vascular and Cardiovascular Diagnostic Echocardiography Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins the first pint of blood that you need.
 All other components of blood are covered beginning with the first pint used.
-Other outpatient diagnostic tests X-rays Diagnostic radiology services (not including x-rays).
+Other outpatient diagnostic tests Diagnostic procedures and tests X-rays Diagnostic radiology services (not including x-rays).
 Includes MRI, CT, PET, Thallium and Nuclear Cardiology scans.
 Therapeutic radiology services.
 If the doctor provides you services in addition to outpatient diagnostic procedures and tests, therapeutic services and supplies a separate cost sharing may apply.

-Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
-There is no coinsurance, copayment, or deductible for Medicare-covered for Medicare-covered outpatient hospital observation.
+Outpatient hospital observation

+Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.